Utah Lake sculpin

 The Utah Lake sculpin (Cottus echinatus) is an extinct species of freshwater ray-finned fish belonging to the family Cottidae, the typical sculpins.
 This species was endemic to Utah Lake, located in the north-central part of the U.S. state of Utah.
-The last collected specimen was taken in 1928, and the species is believed to have disappeared during the 1930s, when a severe drought led to a rapid fall in water levels in the lake.
-A cold winter led to the lake freezing, resulting in the overcrowding of the remaining fish.
-This, along with decreased water quality from agricultural practices, has been identified as the likely cause of extinction.
+The last collected specimen was taken in 1928, and the species is believed to have disappeared sometime during the 1930s, when a severe drought led to a rapid fall in water levels in the lake.
+This was followed by a cold winter that led to the lake freezing, which resulted in overcrowding for the remaining fish.
+This, along with decreased water quality from agricultural practices, has been identified as the likely cause for the Utah Lake sculpin's extinction.

 The Utah Lake sculpin was a benthic species (bottom dwelling), invertebrates constituting its major source of food.
 It was one of two lake-dwelling sculpins native to Utah, the other being the Bear Lake sculpin.